evkx/evkx.github.io/content/models/volkswagen/id.3/ID.3_Pro/_index.md

 ## Climate system

 You can choose from two different climate systems.
 The 1-zone Climatronic climate system supports only controlling one common zone for the whole car.
-The 2-zone Climatronic climate system supports different temperatures in two zone for the driver and passenger.
+The 2-zone Climatronic climate system supports different temperatures in two zone for the driver and passenger. interior.hvac.heatpump

 ## Comfort